NVIDIA-Merlin/NVTabular/README.md

 [Docker quickstart]

-Within the container is the codebase, along with all of our dependencies, particularly [RAPIDS cuDF](https://github.com/rapidsai/cudf), rmm and a range of [examples](./examples).
+Within the container is the codebase, along with all of our dependencies, particularly [RAPIDS cuDF](https://github.com/rapidsai/cudf), and a range of [examples](./examples).
 The easiest way to get started is to simply launch the container above and explore the examples within.
 It is designed to work with Cuda 10.2.
 As we mature more cuda versions will be supported.

 ```
 conda install -c nvidia nvtabular